-Policy Insurance Requirements, Professional Liability, Background Checks and Drug Testing (8.2 A, B, C & D)
+Doliov Insurance Requirements, Professional Liability, Background Checks and Drug Testing Policy (9.2 A,B,C & D)

 - 1. Professional Liability Insurance Students are under the supervision of Sodexo during the supervised experiential learning rotations, and as a result are covered for professional liability through Sodexo.
 This covers only those activities that are part of the GP. - a.
 Students must have all medical record entries co-signed by the supervising dietitian. - b.
 Any student engaging in outside consulting, or other professional practice, must obtain insurance for those activities on his/her own. - 2.
 Students are required to carry automobile insurance on their automobiles and will be responsible for their safety and the cost of traveling to and from sites, whether by private or public transportation. - 3.
 Students are required to carry health insurance throughout the program and are responsible for costs related to illness or injury while in a facility for supervised experiential learning.
-Students must provide a copy or scan of their insurance card to their SEL Regional Director prior to orientation to the supervised learning experiences.
-If a student should become ill or experience an injury while in a facility or supervised practice site, they should immediately notify the site preceptor and their regional director.
-If needed, the intern will visit the emergency department, an urgent care center, or contact their physician, depending on the circumstances and extent of the illness/injury. - 4.
+Students must provide a copy or scan of their insurance card to their SEL Regional Director prior to orientation to the supervised learning experiences. - 4.
 Criminal background checks will be conducted by Sodexo.
 Students are responsible for the cost of the background check. - 5.
 Some facilities may require drug testing and/or fingerprinting for students.
-Students are responsible for obtaining these tests and any costs for obtaining this testing.
+Students are responsible for obtaining these tests and any cost for obtaining this testing.
 Students will be notified if these tests are required

-Revised 8/2020; 4/2021; 2/2025
+Revised 8/2020; 4/2021